mateoconlechuga/oiram/readme.md

 # Oiram
 Oiram is a mario-style platformer programmed from scratch in C and assembly using the CE development toolchain.

-You can find the complete readme [here](https://github.com/mateoconlechuga/oiram/blob/master/extra/readme.md).
+You can find the complete readme [here](https://github.com/mateoconlechuga/oiram/blob/master/packs/readme.md).

-Animated Screenshot
+Animated Screenshot:

 ![screenshot](https://www.cemetech.net/img/ss/003200.gif)